Jökulsárlón: Icebergs

 The icebergs that calve from the glacier edge move towards the river mouth and get entrenched at the bottom.
 The movement of the icebergs fluctuates with the tide currents, as well as being affected by wind.
 However, they start floating as icebergs when their size is small enough to drift to the sea.
 These icebergs are seen in two shades: milky white and bright blue, which depends on the air trapped within the ice and is an interplay of light and ice crystals.

 Glacier - Breiðamerkurjökull

 The outlet glacier that feeds the lagoon is called Breiðamerkurjökull.
-This outlet glacier is the only place in Iceland where a glacier meets the sea.

 Out-wash plains - Breiðamerkursandur

 The glacier is responsible for the formation of a large outwash plain called Breiðamerkursandur.
 It has a breadth of around 25 km and serves as bird habitat in the summer month.
 This outwash plain is constantly changing.
 The shoreline of the glacial lagoon used to be advancing, but is now retreating as there is a decrease in glacial rivers depositing material.
 However, as the glaciers melt, the land rises around 2–4 cm each year somewhat balancing out the retreating shoreline.